(Part One of Three)

 As serious students of the bible, we should take a deep breath, remove our biased lens (hermeneutic), and read the story of Adam and Eve for the first time – AGAIN!
 If we can do this with sincerity and an authentic desire to truly understand the story, without passing judgment on Eve, we will find that many of the “facts,” traditionally taught about her are completely invalid and outright wrong.

 So, let’s begin again.
 The first consideration is to realize the book of Genesis contains two different versions of the Creation Story.
-The first account is the oldest story (Genesis 1 -2:4) and parts of this story precede the second account by approximately 200 years.
+The first account is (Genesis 1 -2:4).
 The first creation story is structured as follows:

 Day One – Light; Day Two – Water/Firmament; Day Three – Dry Land/Vegetation; Day Four – Luminaries; Day Five – Fish/Birds; Day Six – Land/Animals/HUMANS, Vegetation for Food – Day Seven – God rests.
 The world is created in 6 days.